Enabling mixed-precision in spectral element codes: Conclusion and Future Work

 Looking forward, we plan to explore adaptive precision techniques that dynamically adjust the solver’s precision based on convergence behavior, further reducing computational cost while preserving solution quality.
 In addition, our ongoing work aims to extend these mixed-precision strategies to more larger applications, such as SOD2D from the CEEC project.

-Overall, our findings underscore the practical benefits and feasibility of mixed-precision computing in high-performance CFD applications, bridging legacy codes and modern implementations to achieve substantial improvements in both performance and energy efficiency.
+Overall, our findings underscore the practical benefits and feasibility of mixed-precision computing in high-performance and high fidelity computational fluid dynamics spectral element applications, bridging legacy codes and modern implementations to achieve substantial improvements in both performance and energy efficiency.
+The methodology is applicable to other CFD codes and beyond that use the Krylov methods such as CG, BiCGStab, and GMRES as their inner solvers.